COURIER OPINION: Val McDermid is right to urge caution on David Goodwillie move to Raith Rovers

 — Val McDermid (@valmcdermid) December 29, 2021

-But when a criminal court case was dropped, his accuser pursued a criminal case against him and a fellow player.
+But when a criminal court case was dropped, his accuser pursued a civil case against him and a fellow player.

 A judge found they had raped the woman and Goodwillie was ordered to pay her £100,000 compensation.